Or How Bodaq Interior Film is Different from What You are Used to

-However, Bodaq Film uses a new technology that allows it to be used in places such as a shower stall, kitchen cabinets and countertops.
-In addition, the film has an antimicrobial and antifungal effect, which cannot be said about the majority of standard renovation materials.
+However, Bodaq Film uses a new moisture-wicking technology that allows its usage in places with high humidity levels such as shower stalls.
+Additionally, the film has antimicrobial and antifungal properties, which cannot be said about the majority of standard renovation materials.

 Also, Bodaq Interior Film meets a high-Class A (Class I) fire and smoke ratings – the lowest fire spread rate and minimal smoke production.
 It means that Bodaq is a perfect surfacing solution for high-risk areas – airports, elevators, healthcare facilities, hospitality amenities, transport, fireplaces, etc.

 Myth #3: Thickness determines durability.